 Some time ago, asking for a loan consisted of dressing up really nicely and sweating through a rehearsed plea for money.
 But with installment loan benefits, gone are those days!

-If you choose an online lender for your installment plan (which many lenders are nowadays), you won’t have to leave the house to apply.
+If you choose an online lender for your installment plan (which many lenders are nowadays), you won’t have to leave the house to request.
 This is huge considering the many tricky situations people can get into when borrowing money.

 Just imagine for a second that a person lives in a very rural area or is doing business in a far-off country.
-If a money disaster were to strike, the odds of them being able to immediately go in person to apply at the bank are slim.
+If a money disaster were to strike, the odds of them being able to immediately go in person to request at the bank are slim.

 But now lenders have moved a lot of the process online, including filling out and submitting requested forms, speaking with a live agent, and receiving updates.
 No more feeling uncomfortable because your interaction isn’t discrete.